Tangent128/lua-evdev/README.md

 this handle.
 Returns true if the grab suceeded.

 If the argument is false, release any existing grab.

+`Device:write(type, code, value)` - send an event back to the input device.
+For example, an EV_LED event to control keyboard lights.
+Only works if the device was successfully opened for writing.

 `Device:close()` - close the file descriptor; further reads will be errors. `Device` objects are automatically closed on garbage-collection.